 - Daniel (UES, French, 💰💰💰💰) – Ghaya Oliveira – Michelin 2 Star 2018, JBF Outstanding Pastry Chef 2017, Business Insider’s #8 Best Restaurant in America in 2017, and yelp100 for 2014 and 2016.

 - Two Little Red Hens (Yorkville, Bakery, 💰💰) – loved their cheesecake and key lime pie.
-We still need to try more spots to compare, but our friend thinks it’s the best cheesecake in town and it reminds her of the Friends Cheesecake episode.
+We still need to try more spots to compare, but our friend thinks it’s the best cheesecake in town.
+They are temporary closed and moving to a new lcoation.

 - Buvette (West Village, French, 💰💰) – Jody Williams was a JBF Best Chef NYC Nominee in 2017.
 Buvette is a cute French cafe that serves an amazing brunch with fresh ingredients.
 I ordered fresh squeezed orange juice, scones, and the special – tartinette with zucchini and goat cheese.
 Jacob ordered the croissants and prosciutto with eggs and toast.
 The croissants were so flaky and yummy.
 I loved the croissants over the scones, but the creme fraiche was amazing that came with the scones.